Drums and Guns

-Drums and Guns is the eighth full-length album by indie rock band Low.
+Drums and Guns is the eighth studio album by indie rock band Low.
 It is the second album they recorded with producer Dave Fridmann (The Great Destroyer).
 The album was partially inspired by the war in Iraq.
 It was released on March 20, 2007, on Sub Pop records.

 Musician Steve Adey covered "Murderer" on his 2017 LP Do Me a Kindness.